 How to get around Okinawa

-It’s best to get around Okinawa by rental car.
+It’s best to get around Okinawa by rental car and this can make for a good Okinawa self drive itinerary.
 The island is quite big with the points of interests spread out all over the place.

 The public transportation system is not too great.
 It’s easy enough to get around Naha, with subways and monorails.
 However, beyond the city, you would have to deal with inefficient long bus rides to get anywhere.

-Here is your sample Okinawa Japan 2 days itinerary.
+Here is your sample Okinawa itinerary for two days.

 Get breakfast at Makishi Fish Market